themysticsavages/memebot9000/README.md

 ## How it works
 - Choose between making a meme compilation or a meme edit of a popular video (sh*tpost), or just a sound effect with effects.
-  - [x] Traditional meme compilation
+  - [x] Traditional meme compilation (incomplete)
     - Take trending memes from the r/memes subreddit on Reddit
     - Download all attachments that are images or videos
-    - Scan OCR on images and the first frame of a video
+    - When using a video, the first frame is used. (not done)
-    - Create TTS speech from text
-    - Form video with images, TTS, and background music
+    - Form video with images, and some calm background music
   - [ ] S*hitpost
     - Take any popular video on YouTube
     - Randomly add